TNegash/snapCloud/privateSnapCloudOnPI.md

      sudo service snapcloud_daemon start
      ```
 ## E-Mail handling
+- Install maildev
+     ```bash
+     sudo apt-get install npm
+     sudo npm install -g maildev
+     ```
+- Check that maildev is installed properly by running the following command from the terminal
+     ```bash
+     maildev
+     # Check encoding and decoding resolution issue at the buttom of this chapter
+    ```

 - Add the following coding in lines 314 ff of the file site.lua
      ```lua
      app:get('/show_email', capture_errors(function (self)